 The result is a wine which Anson says is "not heavy-shouldered" or "over-exuberant when young", with mineral complexity.
 Vibrant, bright and fresh on the nose with aromas of small red berry fruits, the 2016 is balanced beautifully by full plum fruits on the palate, showing the 81% Merlot in the blend.
 Despite ageing for around 22 months in cask, the oak influence is very much a backdrop to the mineral character here.
 Just 2000 cases were made.
 The wine has yet to be reviewed widely but in other signs of it being 'discovered', Lisa Perotti-Brown MW has reviewed the 2018 vintage, finding "...vibrant notes of wild blueberries, Morello cherries and fresh black raspberries with touches of unsmoked cigars, sautéed herbs and crushed rocks" (The Wine Advocate).

-At just £14.70 per bottle including VAT when you buy per dozen in bond, this is a great value claret from a brilliant vintage, with an impressive background.
+At just £9.58 per bottle in bond when you buy three cases, this is a great value claret from a brilliant vintage, with an impressive background.

-Offered in bond, due to land Spring 2020, price excludes duty & VAT.
+Offered in bond, due to land April 2020, price excludes duty & VAT.